DavidBK/shampoo/Node/Call-Of-Duty.md

    - Use the `soldiersRequired` property to determine how many soldiers should be scheduled.
    - Make sure that the soldiers are not already scheduled to other duties at the same time.
    - Update the `soldiers` property in the Duty object with the scheduled soldiers.
+   - What will happen if there are not enough soldiers to schedule the duty?

 1. Create endpoint for canceling a duty: